 The Alaska Department of Fish and Game conducts mark-recapture and a longline survey in Northern Southeast Alaska Inside (NSEI) waters.
 Sablefish in this area are treated as a separate population, but some migration into and out of Inside waters has been confirmed with tagging studies.
-This population has been low to moderate recently, with their longline survey confirming the lows in 1999/2000 (Figure 3.11), but showing a moderate increase through 2005 and leveling off through 2010.
-In 2011, there was an increase in sablefish/per hook which may indicate the presence of the 2008 year class (Sherri Dressel, ADFG, October, 2012, pers. comm.).
+Estimates of exploitable population biomass based on mark-recapture estimates show a stable to slightly declining trend.
+This population seems to be stabilizing from previous steep declines.
+Their longline survey CPUE estimates (Figure 3.11a) and fishery CPUE estimates (Figure 3.11b) have been slowly increasing since 2000, confirming the lows in 1999/2000 estimated in our assessment.
+Since 2011, there was an increase in sablefish/per hook which may indicate the presence of the 2008 year class (Kristen Green, ADFG, November, 2013, pers. comm.).